-Sound Blaster Audio AP Installation
+Sound Blaster X® Pro-Gaming 360° Connect Audio AP Installation

-- 1. Insert the Device Drivers & Utilities + User's Manual disc an attached DVD drive. - 2.
+- 1. Insert the Device Drivers & Utilities + User's Manual disc to an attached DVD drive. - 2.
 Click Option Drivers (button). - 3.
 Click 5.Install Creative Driver > Yes. - 4.
-Click OK and the system will automatically restart to complete the driver installation process. - 5.
-Sound Blaster Connect App will download but you will need to have a working internet connection. - 6.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 7.
-Click the Sign in icon \mathbb{R} and select Downloads and updates. - 8.
-Click Check for Updates. - 9.
-A list of apps being downloaded will pop-up. - 10.
-To prioritize the Sound Blaster Connect driver you can click Pause all to pause the download queue.

-- 11. Click on Sound Blaster Connect and click on the resume icon 🖰 to download the driver. - 12.
-When just installed the Sound Blaster Connect will appear in the Windows Start menu. - 13.
-Run the Sound Blaster Connect 2 control panel from the Start menu.
+Select the installation language and click OK, then click OK and the system will automatically restart to complete the driver installation process. - 5.
+The Sound Blaster Connect App will download but you will need to have a working internet connection. - 6.
+Click the Windows Start menu to access the Microsoft Store App tile under Explore. - 7.
+Click the Sign in icon \mathbb{A}{+} and select Downloads and updates. - 8.
+Click Check for Updates and a list of apps being downloaded will pop-up. - 9.
+To prioritize the Sound Blaster Connect driver you can click Pause all to pause the download queue. - 10.
+Click on Sound Blaster Connect and click on the resume icon 🖰 to download the driver. - 11.
+When installed Sound Blaster Connect will appear in the Start menu.